persian-tools/py-persian-tools/README.md

 ### bank
 #### card number
-This module has useful functions related to bank cards number
+This module has useful functions related to bank cards number, like:
+* validating them
+* find card number, bank name
+* extract card numbers from a text

 ```python
 from persian_tools.bank import card_number